WadeT2000/myDockerTemplate/README.md

-# This is my Docker-compose template
+# This is my Docker-Compose template

 - Under docker-compose.yaml change my_database to the name of the database you want to create Line 9 - POSTGRES_DB=my_database